nightblade9/topical/README.md

 # Usage

 Create a new directory for your tropical project.
 (Bonus points if you version-control it.)
 Within that directory, create a file called `data.json`.
-Each entry needs a `title`, `url`, and `tags`; `blurb` is optional.
-Example:
+Each entry needs:

+- a `title`
+- a `url`
+- One or more `tags`

+Optionally, you can include:
+- a `blurb` describing the link
+- an `icon` - if specified, Tropical will add `/images/<icon>.png` after the item title

 ```json
 [